Cleft Palate With Cleft Lip

 - Some are just a small notch in the lip (an incomplete cleft lip).

-- Others extend from the lip through the upper gum and into the nostril (a complete cleft lip).
+- Others extend completely through the upper lip and gum into the nostril (a complete cleft lip).

 If the opening in the palate connects with the opening in the gums and the lip, a baby has cleft lip and palate.